-Queries in the Suspended state are being queued due to concurrency limits.
+Queries in the Suspended state can be queued due to a large number of active running queries.
 These queries also appear in the sys.dm_pdw_waits waits query with a type of UserConcurrencyResourceType.
-See Concurrency and workload management for more details on concurrency limits.
+For information on concurrency limits, see Memory and concurrency limits for Azure SQL Data Warehouse or Resource classes for workload management.
 Queries can also wait for other reasons such as for object locks.
 If your query is waiting for a resource, see Investigating queries waiting for resources further down in this article.

 STEP 2: Investigate the query plan

 Use the Request ID to retrieve the query's distributed SQL (DSQL) plan from sys.dm_pdw_request_steps.